End of trading boom casts cloud over Wall Street bank earnings

-NEW YORK, July 15 (Reuters) - The pandemic-era trading boom has started to slow down for Wall Street banks, reviving pressure on icons like Goldman Sachs (GS.N) and Morgan Stanley (MS.N) to reinvent those businesses.
+NEW YORK (Reuters) - The pandemic-era trading boom has started to slow down for Wall Street banks, reviving pressure on icons like Goldman Sachs and Morgan Stanley to reinvent those businesses.

 The COVID-19 pandemic transformed banks’ trading desks, which had struggled with lethargic revenue growth in the years since the 2007-09 financial crisis as tougher regulations and technological advancements crimped margins.